cs1302uga/cs1302-ce31/README.md

 1. Once you are sure that your method is working, update your `Comparator` so that our sorting algorithms will sort based on this updated criteria.

-1. Now, write the code in `main` to sort the `users` array by user their large word count using each of the four algorithms available in the `cs1302.sorting` package.
+1. Now, write the code in `main` to sort the `users` array by user their large word count using the selection sort, inserstion sort, and quicksort algorithms available in the `cs1302.sorting` package.
 For this problem, you will need to use your custom `Comparator<MyFaceUser>` implementation.
 You should use the `Swapper<MyFaceUser>` returned by `Swapper.getNetworkSwapper(1)`.
    **Change your social network size to `750` users for testing.**

    1. **Before running,** guess which algorithm you think will win.
 Note which algorithm you